Stressful Times: The Role of Dental Hygienists in Suicide Awareness

 These situations can be a breeding ground for the birth of suicidal thoughts and possibly attempts.
 In 2015, suicide claimed the lives of over 44,000 people in the United States.
 That equals 123 suicide deaths every day.1

-As healthcare professionals who are attempting to stay connected during this time, it is important that we are aware of the signs of potential suicide.
-Remaining tuned-in to behaviors and language of friends and family, colleagues, and patients can make a huge impact when encountering someone who is struggling with suicidal ideation.
+As health care professionals who are attempting to stay connected during this time, it is important that we are aware of the signs of potential suicide.
+Remaining tuned in to the behaviors and language of friends and family, colleagues, and patients can make a huge impact when encountering someone who is struggling with suicidal ideation.

 Suicidal ideation is defined as thoughts about suicide that can range from fleeting considerations to a means and plan that can vary in intensity from one day to the next.
 Studies show that suicidal thoughts surface in the face of intense stress and depend on an individual’s perception and ability to cope.2